 Four of the former Hastings trolleybuses are now preserved.
 One is at the Trolleybus Museum at Sandtoft, Lincolnshire, and another at East Anglia Transport Museum, Carlton Colville, Suffolk.
 The remaining two, one of which was fitted with a diesel engine in 1959–60, are owned by the Hastings Trolleybus Restoration Group, Bexhill-on-Sea, East Sussex.
 The earliest is 1929 open top No.3, which was stored in 1938, but restored in 1952 to run summer open top services.

-Number 46 [as it is believed to be] was one of 58 Guy BTX vehicles which were purchased over two years.
-The first of the batch received unusual open top double deck bodies, exemplified by 'Happy Harold', which resides in Hastings today.
-The remainder were centre door single-deckers with Ransomes, Simms & Jeffferies bodies.
-The last of these survived until 1955.
-This particular example was sold to the Ministry of Defense at the end of the second world war.
+Number 46 [as it is believed to be] was sold to the Ministry of Defence at the end of the second world war.
 It was passed on to an ex-serviceman and his wife, who used it as a home until their deaths.
-The Gentleman in question had worked on the Burma Railway under the Japanese.
+The gentleman in question had worked on the Burma Railway under the Japanese.

 The exact fleet number is not certain, as no trace of a painted fleet number can be found.
 The original chassis and body plates are long gone.

-The old single decker remains in the condition that it's inhabitants left it in.
-If the finances were ever to become available, it would be restored as a home, in honor of it's former residents.
+The old single decker remains in the condition that its inhabitants left it.
+If the finances were ever to become available, it would be restored as a home, in honour of its former residents.